foxik/vim-makejob/README.md

-This is a plugin for folks who think that Vim's quickfix feature is great, but who don't like how calls to `:make` and `:grep` freeze the editor. _MakeJob_ implements asynchronous versions of the builtin commands in just over 150 lines of Vimscript.
+This is a plugin for folks who think that Vim's quickfix feature is great, but who don't like how calls to `:make` and `:grep` freeze the editor. _MakeJob_ implements asynchronous versions of the builtin commands in just a couple hundred lines of Vimscript.

 ## Goals
 1. Implement a minimal solution for asynchronous `:make` and `:grep`.